 Larry holds a BS Degree in agriculture and taught at local schools for 15 years.
 He and his family raise cattle and crops on their land.
 Larry has served on the township's Audit Committee and as Moderator at a number of Annual Town Meetings.
 He was first elected to the Guilford Township Board of Trustees in 1989.

 Larry holds a doctorate in education from the University of Illinois.
 He is a retired school superintendent, EMT, and volunteer firefighter.
-He has been a citizen of Guilford Township since 1990 and was first elected to the Guilford Township Board of Trustees in 2009.
+He has been a citizen of Guilford Township since 1990.
+Larry was elected to the Guilford Township Board of Trustees in 2009.

 Trustee, Wayne Wienen, phone: 1-815-777-1159